JPMorgan Chase & Co. Downgrades Wärtsilä Oyj Abp (OTCMKTS:WRTBY) to Underweight

 Wärtsilä Oyj Abp (OTCMKTS:WRTBY) was downgraded by equities research analysts at JPMorgan Chase & Co. from a “neutral” rating to an “underweight” rating in a research report issued to clients and investors on Monday, The Fly reports.

 Several other analysts also recently weighed in on WRTBY.
+Royal Bank of Canada downgraded Wärtsilä Oyj Abp from a “sector perform” rating to an “underperform” rating in a report on Friday, August 7th.
+Zacks Investment Research downgraded Wärtsilä Oyj Abp from a “hold” rating to a “sell” rating in a report on Saturday, October 3rd.
+Goldman Sachs Group downgraded Wärtsilä Oyj Abp from a “buy” rating to a “neutral” rating in a report on Tuesday, October 13th.
 UBS Group reissued a “buy” rating on shares of Wärtsilä Oyj Abp in a report on Monday, July 20th.
-Zacks Investment Research downgraded Wärtsilä Oyj Abp from a “hold” rating to a “sell” rating in a report on Saturday, October 3rd.
-HSBC downgraded Wärtsilä Oyj Abp from a “hold” rating to a “reduce” rating in a report on Friday, July 24th.
-Pareto Securities raised Wärtsilä Oyj Abp from a “hold” rating to a “buy” rating in a report on Tuesday, October 13th.
-Finally, Morgan Stanley reissued an “equal weight” rating on shares of Wärtsilä Oyj Abp in a report on Monday, July 20th.
+Finally, HSBC downgraded Wärtsilä Oyj Abp from a “hold” rating to a “reduce” rating in a report on Friday, July 24th.
 Five analysts have rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the company’s stock.
 The company has an average rating of “Hold” and a consensus price target of $1.75.

 OTCMKTS:WRTBY opened at $1.74 on Monday.
 The stock has a 50-day simple moving average of $1.60 and a 200-day simple moving average of $1.62.
 The stock has a market cap of $5.15 billion, a P/E ratio of 29.00 and a beta of 0.82.
 Wärtsilä Oyj Abp has a 1 year low of $0.97 and a 1 year high of $2.26.
 The company has a debt-to-equity ratio of 0.50, a quick ratio of 0.87 and a current ratio of 1.32.